cbri92/DosePainting/Analysis/README.md

 *    [x]  Calculate Quality Factor (QF) in GTV and CTV for both baseline and dose painting plans, and generate QF maps within the target volumes
 *    [x]  Calculate Tumour Control Probability (TCP) in GTV and CTV for both baseline and dose painting plans, using dose plans and cellularity data from DWI MRI

-#### Task 3: Calculate basic dose statistics within the radiotherapy targets: CTV_GTV_doseStats.py
+#### Task 3: Calculate dose statistics within the radiotherapy targets: CTV_GTV_doseStats.py

-*    [x]  Calculate mean, median, minimum and maximum dose within the GTV and CTV for both baseline and dose painting plans
+*    [x]  Calculate mean, std, median, minimum, maximum, D95% and D1% dose within the GTV and CTV for both baseline and dose painting plans

 #### Task 4: Calculate DVH in radiotherapy targets and organs at risk: nii_RT_to_DVH.py